 Ring vs Ring Plus: Cost Breakdown

-You may want to think beyond the price of devices themselves.
+If cost is a factor, you don’t want to just consider the retail prices of these two cameras.
+Depending on what type of monitoring plan you choose, you may have additional expenses.
 You can, of course, self-monitor for free.
 You get instant alerts that allow you to check live-feeds and respond as needed.
 If you want to record footage, for later playback to, say, the police, you’ll need to purchase a Ring Protect plan.
 A single camera costs $4.99 a month, or you can record footage from multiple cameras for $10 a month.

 We recommend signing up for a 24/7 professional monitoring plan.
 With one of these plans, you can be sure someone is watching your house day and night, and you don’t have to do it yourself.
 Ring offers these plans for $20 a month, $18 if you pay for a year up-front.